tiagosiebler/bybit-api/README.md

 - Proxy support via axios integration.
 - Robust WebSocket consumer integration with configurable heartbeats & automatic reconnect then resubscribe workflows.
   - Event driven messaging
-  - Smart websocket persistence
+  - Smart WebSocket persistence
     - Automatically handle silent websocket disconnections through timed heartbeats, including the scheduled 24hr disconnect.
     - Automatically handle authentication.
     - Emit `reconnected` event when dropped connection is restored.
 - WebSocket API integration, with two design patterns to choose from:
-  - Asynchronous promise-driven responses:
+  1. Asynchronous **promise**-driven responses:
       - Make requests like a REST API, using the WebSocket API.
 No need to subscribe to asynchronous events.
-      - Send commands with the await sendWSAPIRequest(...) method.
+      - Import the `WebsocketAPIClient` and use it like the REST API client.
+Call functions and await responses.
-      - Await responses to commands directly in the fully typed sendWSAPIRequest() call.
+        - See example for more details: [examples/ws-api-client.ts](./examples/ws-api-client.ts).
-      - The method directly returns a promise.
-Use a try/catch block for convenient error handling without the complexity of asynchronous WebSockets.
+      - Prefer something more raw?
+Use the `sendWSAPIRequest(...)` method and await responses
-      - See example for more details: [examples/ws-api-promises.ts](./examples/ws-api-promises.ts)
+        - See example for more details: [examples/ws-api-raw-promises.ts](./examples/ws-api-raw-promises.ts)
-  - Asynchronous event-driven responses:
+  2. Asynchronous **event**-driven responses:
       - Subscribe to `response` and `error` events from WebsocketClient's event emitter.
-      - Send commands with the sendWSAPIRequest(...) method.
+      - Send commands with the `sendWSAPIRequest(...)` method.
-      - Responses to commands will arrive via the `response` and `error` events.
+      - Responses to commands will arrive via the `response` and `error` events emitted by the client.
-      - See example for more details: [examples/ws-api-events.ts](./examples/ws-api-events.ts)
+      - See example for more details: [examples/ws-api-raw-events.ts](./examples/ws-api-raw-events.ts)
 - Active community support & collaboration in telegram: [Node.js Algo Traders](https://t.me/nodetraders).

 # Table of Contents